tue-robotics/tue_robocup/challenge_spr/README.md

 	- create robot.perception.detectFaces(image)
 		- send the image to /amigo/face_recognition/recognize
 		- process the results
+- send data for the inspected crowd to the library

 ## TODO

 Riddle / Bluff games:

-- send data for the inspected crowd to the library
-- make library with questions:
+- update library with questions:
 	- about the arena
 	- about the inspected crowd
 	- about list of official objects